mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 </div>

 **Sample Efficiency**

+Our results suggest that on tasks with a large input space, ISED achieves superior accuracy compared to REINFORCE-based methods when we limit the sample count.

 We compared ISED to REINFORCE, IndeCateR, and IndeCateR+, a variant of IndeCateR customized for higher dimensional settings, to assess how they compare in terms of sample efficiency.
 We use the task of MNIST addition over 8, 12, and 16 digits, while varying the number of samples taken.